thaddeusreid/toggl-reporter/README.md

 # toggl-reporter
-generate daily, weekly reports of a given user's [toggl](https://toggl.com/) entries.
+generate weekly reports of my [toggl](https://toggl.com/) entries.

 utilizes `toggl-api` which is a wrapper for the official HTTP Toggl API. [report docs](https://github.com/toggl/toggl_api_docs/blob/master/reports.md) are useful!

+i use this tool at the end of my work week to:

+* review recorded time entries
+* calculate total time spent for a given `tag` and `untagged` entries

 ## setup
 duplicate `sample.env` and provide the requisite information